C2SM/git-course/advanced/slides/slides.md

 # The `.gitignore` file

 - Tell Git to leave alone what should never be committed
-- Build products, binaries, editor droppings, secrets, large data
+- Build products, binaries, editor backup files, secrets, large data
-- Patterns live in a `.gitignore` file - commit it, so the everyone shares the same rules
+- Patterns live in a `.gitignore` file - commit it, so that everyone shares the same rules

 ```
 *~